Measuring price impact and information content of trades in a time-varying setting: Empirical analysis

 \subsection{Estimation results}

-Table \ref{avpar} shows the estimated static parameters with $t$-statistics in brackets for the two stocks.
-Findings are mostly common to both stocks.
-As expected, the estimated intercept of the first equation of the model ($\mu_{1}$) is not statistically significant, indicating the absence of a global drift in the return equation.
-The level of the second equation (Eq. \eqref{model1eq2}), $\mu_{2}$, is instead positive and statistically significant, indicating that unconditionally buy trades are more frequent than sell trades, consistently with what observed in Table \ref{stats}.
-Concerning the coefficients measuring the lagged impact of the quote mid-point return on itself, we notice that all the coefficients $a_1$, $\bar{a}_{10}$ and $\bar{a}_{100}$ are negative, but only the first one is statistically significant, indicating a short term mean reversion of midprices.
-The $b_1$, $\bar{b}_{10}$ and $\bar{b}_{100}$ coefficients in the $r_t$ equation measures the lagged effect of past trades on future returns.
-The value of these coefficients in general declines at longer lags and remains strongly significant as evidence that the pressure of buy/sell orders on returns is strong and persistent at high-frequency scale.
-In any case, these coefficients are substantially smaller than the monthly average of the $b_{0,t}$ coefficient, which is $1.853 \cdot 10^{-3}$ for AAPL and $3.655 \cdot 10^{-3}$ for MSFT.
-This fact indicates that price changes are primarily driven by contemporary trades, even if the contribution from past trades is always significant.
-The impact of past $r_t$ on $x_t$ is explained by the lagged coefficient estimates of $c_1$, $\bar{c}_{10}$ and $\bar{c}_{100}$ that are negative and highly significant even if they are smaller as lags increase.
-These coefficients capture the adjustment of order flow to past price trend and the negative sign indicates that more buyers (sellers) enter the market when price declines (increases).
-Another important feature in the estimation is given by the evidence of strong persistence in the trade signs $x_t$ reflected by the estimates of $d_1$, $\bar{d}_{10}$ and $\bar{d}_{100}$, which measure the lagged positive impact of the trade signs.
-Consistently with the well known persistence of the order flow (see for instance \cite{toth2012does}, \cite{toth2015equity} and \cite{lillo2021order}), we observe that the aggregated coefficients are very significant.
-The meaning of these coefficient is that buy (sell) orders tend to follow buy (sell) orders.
-Finally, $\alpha$, the unique static parameter of the score-driven recursion (Eq. \ref{model1eq3}), measuring the level of fluctuation of the score, is positive and statistically significant for both stocks.
-This indicates that a time-varying parameter model is suitable for this data.
-In order to provide a stronger evidence of the time variability of $b_{0,t}$ we apply the Lagrange Multiplier test of \cite{calvori2017testing} which rejects, for both stocks, the null hypothesis of constant $b_0$. \\
+Table \ref{avpar} shows the estimated static parameters with $p$ values in parentheses for the two stocks.
+The findings are almost common for both stocks.
+The estimated intercept of the first equation of the model ($\mu_{1}$) is statistically significant, negative for MSFT and positive for AMZN, indicating the presence of a global drift in the return equation.
+The level of the second equation (Eq. \eqref{model1eq2}), $\mu_{2}$, is instead positive for MSFT and negative for AMZN and in both cases close to zero, indicating that unconditional buy trades are as frequent as sell trades, consistently with Table \ref{stats}.
+Concerning the coefficients measuring the lagged impact of the midpoint return on itself, we notice that $a_1$ is positive for MSFT, while it is negative for AMZN, indicating in the latter case a short-term mean reversion of mid-returns.
+The coefficients $b_1$, $\bar{b}_{10}$, and $\bar{b}_{100}$ in the equation of $r_t$ measure the lagged effect of past trades on future returns.
+The absolute value of the first coefficient is generally larger than the others at higher lags, and all are strongly significant, confirming that the pressure of buy/sell orders on returns is strong and persistent at a high-frequency scale.
+The estimated absolute values of the $b$ coefficients are higher for the small tick stock than the corresponding of the large tick stock~\footnote{This result holds for AAPL and GOOG, too.}, indicating that the lagged impact of trades on returns is greater for stocks with higher spread-over-price ratios.
+This result is in line, for example, with \cite{wyart2008relation}, since they found a linear relationship between the bid-ask spread and the (instantaneous) impact of market orders.
+The impact of the past $r_{t-1}$ on $x_t$ is measured by the coefficient $c_1$, which is negative and highly significant.
+This coefficient captures the adjustment of the order flow to the recent price trend, and the negative sign indicates that more buyers (sellers) enter the market when the price decreases (increases).
+Another important feature emerging from the estimation is the strong persistence of trade signs.
+The positive values of $d_1$, $\bar{d}_{10}$, and $\bar{d}_{100}$ reflect the positive impact of the lagged trade signs on the current one.
+Consistently with the well-known persistence of the order flow (see, for example, \cite{toth2012does}, \cite{toth2015equity}, and \cite{lillo2021order}), we confirm the strong significance of the coefficients of the aggregated signs, meaning that buy (sell) orders tend to follow buy (sell) orders.
+Then, $\alpha$, the unique static parameter of the recursion in Eq.~(\ref{model1eq3}), measuring the level of fluctuation of the score, is statistically significant for both stocks.
+A similar result holds for $\gamma$.
+These finding supports the choice of a time-varying parameter approach to model the volatility and instantaneous impact behaviors.
+To provide further evidence of the time variability of $b_{0,t}$, we apply the Lagrange Multiplier test of \cite{calvori2017testing}, which rejects, for both stocks, the null hypothesis of a constant $b_0$.
+Finally, the initial values of the filtered instantaneous impact and volatility are positive and statistically significant.
+We conclude by noticing that the value of the daily estimates of the static parameters is stable over time.
+Table \ref{avpar} indeed shows that the standard deviation computed on the 22 trading days in our sample (``Std") is very small compared to the temporal average of the parameter estimates (``Est").